Disposal of Restaurant Grease

-Public Works/Environmental Services and Operations also have responsibilities for maintenance and upkeep of the City's sewage system: 1,544 km of sanitary and storm sewers, 2 sewage treatment plants and 32 pumping stations located throughout the City of Windsor.
+Pollution Control, Environmental Services and Operations also have responsibilities for maintenance and upkeep of the City's sewage system: 1,544 km of sanitary and storm sewers, 2 sewage treatment plants and numerous pumping stations located throughout the City of Windsor.
 Sewer back-ups are key problems that damage infrastructure and can affect public health.

 Back-ups of sewage can occur when the sewer lines are clogged with a buildup of fats, oil and greases (FOG).
 In order to work effectively, sewage systems need to be in proper working order from the drain to the City's treatment plants.
 Normal sanitary waste can be handled without difficulty.
 However, FOG waste builds up on sewer walls causing blockages in the sewer system.
 For this reason FOG should not be disposed of down the drain.

 The City of Windsor needs everyone to do their part to maintain the sewer system so that repairs will not be disruptive to residents or businesses.
 Restaurants that generate FOG are required to have a grease trap and a waste grease bin for recycling.

 Commercial establishments are regulated through municipal by-laws regarding proper disposal into the sanitary or storm sewers.
 To read the City of Windsor's Sewer Use By-law, visit By-laws Online.

 Best Management Practices - Your Responsibilities:

 - Scrape all food scraps and grease solids into the garbage, not down the sink drain

 - Collect excess grill/frying grease and put it into the waste grease bin for recycling

 - Train staff in grease management

 - Clean up grease spills using an absorbent material (e.g. cat litter) and place in the dry trash bin